Archie Hooper

 Archibald "Archie" William Hooper (September 11, 1881 – October 11, 1904) was a Canadian amateur ice hockey player in the early years of the sport.
 He was a member of the Montreal Hockey Club that won the Stanley Cup in 1902 and 1903, a team popularly known as the 'Little Men of Iron'.
 He died at age 23 after only three years of senior hockey play.
 Hooper is believed to be the first ice hockey player to die from a hockey-related injury.

 Personal life

-Hooper was born in St. Lambert, Quebec, one of six children.
+Hooper was born in Saint-Lambert, Quebec, one of six children.
 He was brother to Charles, Bruce, Reginald, Allan and Harley.
 In February 1903, Hooper was injured in an ice hockey game and he never fully recovered.
 In July 1904, he was admitted to Royal Victoria Hospital and he stayed there 'for a period' and was then released to go home, where he died in October 1904.